sauravvishal8797/Daily-Status/README.md

 * Went through the developers blog of WikiToLearn through .
 * Worked on creating the first Django powered website through https://www.youtube.com/results?search_query=Django+the+new+boston.

+November 7, 2016
+* Worked oon creating the first Django powered website through https://www.youtube.com/results?search_query=Django+the+new+boston.
+* Worked on creating views, setting up the database and connecting the database to the views.